cdelaof26/pgitHash/README.md

 aa874662b131efc7bb49a57fceaf61ae | /Path/To/File4
 ... | ...

-With two or more databases you can compare them and obtain their differences like, created, deleted, renamed and changed files.
+With two databases you can compare them and obtain their differences like, created, deleted, renamed and changed files.

-Database | differences of b2 (newer) and b1 (older) | .
+Database | differences of b1 (older) and b2 (newer) | .
 --- | --- | ---
 Hash | Path | Notes
 4acc8e0d6e2084a8e32af7050071eba9 | /Path/To/File1 | Deleted